About Pukalani

 Jail & Inmate Records

-The Maui Community Correctional Center in Wailuku serves as the primary detention facility for Maui County.
+The Maui Community Correctional Center in Wailuku is the primary detention facility for Maui County.
 When someone is booked into the facility, staff complete fingerprinting, photographing, and recording of personal information.
 Residents can search for information on current detainees through the Hawaii Department of Public Safety's online portal.
 Visitation at the facility requires advance scheduling, with specific rules governing the duration and frequency of visits.
+Hawaii state law governs the bail and bond process, allowing detainees to be released upon payment of a court-approved amount.

 Arrest Records